-The scholarships listed on this website are all those advertised by the South Western High School Guidance Office.
+The scholarships listed on this website are all those advertised by the South Western High School Counseling Office.
 Other places to look for scholarships include:

 1) The college/university to which you are applying – Many private schools have standard scholarships based on high school GPA and/or SAT scores.
 There may also be private scholarships available.
 Contact the Financial Aid office of the college for more information.